aporlowski/pi-sdr/README.md

 2. Pick device RTL2838UHIDIR > OK

 3. We will start with an easy signal to capture, FM radio; the same radio stations you listen to in a car.
-For our example we will use Bloomington's B96.7 WBWB found at 96.7 MHz FM.
+For our example we will use Bloomington's B96.7 WBWB found at 96.7 MHz.
 If you are not in Bloomgington you can substitute a channel from your broadcast area.
 Because FM is a wide bandwidth transmission, it will be easier to find and tune correctly.

 4. GQRX takes all frequency inputs in kHz.
-So to get from 96.7 MHz to kHZ we need to multiply 96.7 by 1000 to get 96700 kHz.
+So to get from 96.7 MHz to kHZ we need to multiply 96.7 MHz by 1000 to get 96700 kHz.
 Input this number in the Frequency box under the Reciever tab.
 This is the target frequency the SDR will center its reception on.

 5. Next Select `mode WFM (mono)` or `WFM (stereo)`.
 This mode selection that tells GQRX how to demondulate the radio signal.
 For example, AM and FM are different modulation techniques and you won't hear the correct audio output if you do not select the correct mode.
 You will notice that the stereo demodulation provides two channels of sound whereas the mono demodulation provides only one channel.
 Depending on your reception quality one mode may sound better than the other.